wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 * Ability to open the payment window in a new browser tab or window.
 * Create a payment widget to accept any amount from your customer.
 Users will specify the amount to pay (useful for donations).
 * Create text based or image based payment buttons.
+* Ability to return the user to a specific page after the payment.

 == Usage ==